sruthi-va/python-music-player/README.md

 - Play / Pause controls
 - File browser to select music
 - Lightweight desktop GUI using PyQt5
+- Autoloads all songs in folder and plays consecutively
+- Adjust volume precisely with volume slider and text UI
 ---

 ## Tech Stack